morungos/morungos.github.io/_posts/2021-05-02-postgresql-high-availability.md

 so web requests that come into our servers go through that, and get relayed to the *private* IP addresses for our servers, not the public IP addresses (which literally block every single thing but public-key ssh for management reasons).

+However, we use our load balancers in passthrough mode for SSL.
+Although it's much easier to terminate the SSL at the load balancer, that would mean unencrypted data flows outside servers, and we really do not want that -- our privacy policy is that all data transmitted between servers is encrypted.

-Normally, we do every single thing through HTTPS, so SSL termination is key.
+Normally, all our web servers require HTTPS, so SSL is essential to our nginx setup.
 However, the load balancer also does health checks, and those prefer HTTP, so we allow one single HTTP endpoint for the health checks.
 Everything else gets SSL checked, and either served as a static file or proxied over HTTP internally to one of the service processes.